klojang4j/klojang-templates/README.md

 output.
 If an included template tag is all by itself on a separate line, the line is preserved, but any whitespace on it is removed.

-It may sound arcane, but it actually allows you to write elegant templates with indentation that stays in place upon rendering.
+It may sound contrived, but it actually allows you to write elegant templates with indentation that stays in place upon rendering.
 The consequences and usefulness of this behaviour are illustrated in
 [Newline Suppression in Practice](#newline-suppression-in-practice)